 It was organized

-in July 2001 after concerned citizens learned about a bridge-and-road
+in July 2001 by Antonio J. Montalván II after he learned that a city government bridge-and-road

-project that could destroy Huluga, the home of the original people of
+project could destroy Huluga, the home of the original people of

 Cagayan de Oro.
 Members also discovered that other archaeological sites